 Any kind of learning involves at least some pain:

-Whether it’s study frustration, or embarrassment from pronouncing a word incorrectly in a conversation…..
+Whether it’s frustration while studying, a simple miscommunication, or embarrassment from pronouncing a word incorrectly in a conversation…..

 No matter what you do, some frustration is inevitable in order to grow.
 You can’t learn something worthwhile without challenging yourself.